Haruka Toko

 Haruka Toko (床 秦留可, Toko Haruka) is a Japanese ice hockey player and member of the Japanese national ice hockey team.

 Career

 Toko currently plays in the Swedish Women's Hockey League (SDHL) with Linköping HC.
 She has played with the Seibu Princess Rabbits of the Women's Japan Ice Hockey League (WJIHL) and All-Japan Women's Ice Hockey Championship.

-With Team Japan, she participated in the 2015 IIHF Women's World Championship and at the 2018 Winter Olympics.
+With Team Japan, she participated in the 2015 IIHF Women's World Championship and in the 2018 Winter Olympics.

 Family

 Toko’s father also represented Japan in Ice Hockey, playing at the 1991 Men’s Ice Hockey World Championship.

 Her older sister, Ayaka, and younger brother, Yutaka, also play Ice Hockey and have represented Japan.

 Ayaka Toko plays with Haruka on the Linköping HC team.